MarzieMemarian/MarzieMemarian/README.md

 ### Hi there 👋

-i am a desginer and graphic artist.i worked with illustrator program. i am interested in learning more photoshop and corel draw.
+I am a desginer and graphic artist.
+I worked with illustrator.
+I am interested in learning more photoshop and corel draw.

 Here are some ideas to get you started: